[QODBC-Desktop] How to create Link Server with MS SQL 2000

 SELECT * FROM OPENQUERY(QODBC, 'sp_report CheckDetail show TxnType_Title, RefNumber_Title,Date_Title, Name_Title, Item_Title, Account_Title, PaidAmount_Title, OriginalAmount_Title, TxnType, RefNumber, Date, Name, Item, Account, PaidAmount, OriginalAmount parameters DateMacro = ''ThisMonthToDate''')

 UPDATE OPENQUERY(QODBC, 'SELECT "Name", "CompanyName" FROM Vendor WHERE "Name" = ''Bayshore Water''') SET "CompanyName" = 'Bayshore Water, LLC'

 Note: During our test, the UPDATE query using the link server can only work fine with the OPENQUERY tag but failed using the query below:

 UPDATE QODBC...Vendor SET "CompanyName" = 'Bayshore Water, LLC' WHERE "Name" = 'Bayshore Water'

 Troubleshooting QODBC as a SQL Linked server

 Below is an SQL script that will test the DCOM Server setup.
-All components should have a description of "Successfully Created" when everything is properly configured.
+All components should have a "Successfully Created" description when everything is configured correctly.
 Follow the instructions on this website for the Web Server Edition if you have difficulty with DCOM configuration.